 - At several points in World War Z a character notes that the zombies are impossible — not just biologically, but even from elementary physics (moving endlessly with no energy input.)
 And having waved to reality as it passed, the story carries on as before.

-- At several points in Galaxy of Fear characters are bewildered by the various things they're menaced by.
+- At several points in Galaxy of Fear characters are bewildered by the various things by which they're menaced.
 Tash asks a cloning technician droid how the clones are being grown so quickly, but the droid tells her it's classified.

-- In the Honor Harrington books, Manticore's enemies tend to be quite startled at the Manticorans' technological feats, the fruits of a quite expensive decades-long secret research program.
+- In the Honor Harrington books, Manticore's enemies tend to be quite startled at the Manticorans' technological feats, the fruits of an expensive decades-long secret research program.
 Starting from Mission of Honor, the Manticorans get a chance to experience that sensation themselves when the Mesan Alignment attacks their home system with unseen new technologies, without leaving any hard evidence to implicate themselves.

-- In an early Sesame Street sketch, Ernie poured himself a glass of milk while hanging upside down, ignoring Bert's warnings that the milk would spill.
+- In an early Sesame Street sketch, Ernie pours himself a glass of milk while hanging upside down, ignoring Bert's warnings that the milk would spill.

 - In multiple episodes of iCarly, Spencer says this after something he makes/fixes spontaneously bursts into flames.

 - Star Trek: The Original Series episode "Spectre of the Gun".
 When Spock and McCoy test their Knockout Gas on Scott, it doesn't work.

 Spock: Captain, you don't seem to understand.
 It did not function, but it must function.McCoy: Nothing could go wrong, Captain.
 It should work.Spock: A scientific fact.
-But if the tranquillizer does not function, which is clearly impossible, then a radical alteration of our thought patterns must be in order.
+But if the tranquilizer does not function, which is clearly impossible, then a radical alteration of our thought patterns must be in order.

 - In the Smallville season 3 episode "Covenant", Kara flies.
 Clark Kent, who has never seen this power before (in fact, he doesn't learn how to consciously fly until season 10), is baffled and asks how it is possible.

 - Fringe.
 Its said pretty much Once an Episode.